hppr-dev/vuex-bind-plugin/README.md

 #### once

-Use when both REST data and input data are set values.
+Use when both API data and input data are set values.

 This binding only pulls the data once.
 It is used by the other two actions, either periodically with watch or directly with trigger.